linode/linode-cli/docs/development/guides/01-overview.rst

 The rough steps of this OAuth workflow are as follows:

 1. The CLI checks whether a browser can be opened.
 If not, manually prompt the user for a token and skip.
-2. Open a local HTTP server on an arbitrary port that exposes :code:`oauth-landing-page.html`.
+2. Open a local HTTP server on an arbitrary port that exposes ``oauth-landing-page.html``.
 This will also extract the token from the callback.
 3. Open the user's browser to the OAuth URL with the hardcoded client ID and the callback URL pointing to the local webserver.
 4. Once the user authorizes the OAuth application, they will be redirected to the local webserver where the temporary token will be extracted.
-5. With the extracted token, a new token is generated with the default callback and a name similar to :code:`Linode CLI @ localhost`.
+5. With the extracted token, a new token is generated with the default callback and a name similar to ``Linode CLI @ localhost``.

-All the logic for OAuth token generation is stored in the :code:`configuration/auth.py` file.
+All the logic for OAuth token generation is stored in the ``configuration/auth.py`` file.

 Outputs
 -------